longwaydrivers/.github/profile/README.md

 - Reporting bugs or suggesting new features.
 - Improving our documentation or creating tutorials.
-- Submitting pull requests with tranlations.
+- Submitting pull requests with translations.
 - Spreading the word about our server and projects.